armanbarghi/Hand-Hygiene-Tracking-System/README.md

 ```sh
 mosquitto -v
 ```
-With just use of mqtt code, the sketch uses 52% of program storage space and using ble scanner example from the original library, will uses 78% of program storage space.
+With just the MQTT code, the sketch uses 52% of program storage space, and using ble scanner example from the original library will use 78% of program storage space.
 So, we can't use ble and wifi at the same time.
 As an alternative solution we use another library from [here](https://github.com/h2zero/NimBLE-Arduino) that only uses 42% of program storage space.

 If the connection to the MQTT server is refused, check the configuration file:
 ```sh